nils-holmberg/scom-org/src/emo-readme.md

 - scatter plots

 # Results
 The results of the survey will be presented in two steps.
 First, some general descriptive statistics will be presented, and secondly, we use inferential statistics to test the hypotheses H1-H3 provided by the theoretical models generated through literature review of previous research.
-Descriptive statistics show .. visualize aggregated data, aggregate by organization (cf. Figure 1),
+Descriptive statistics show .. visualize aggregated data, aggregate by organization (cf. Figure 1), [check appendix](#appendix)

 ![test figure](../fig/ei-sa-time-02.png)
 Figure 1